 Some people try to completely overhaul their lifestyle when it comes to getting healthier.
 And that’s fine if they can stick to those big changes.
 But most people can’t — they try to change too much and end up failing.
 So instead of changing everything, it’s best to simply look at healthier alternatives.

-This could mean looking at a vape sale if you’re a smoker.
 It could mean cutting down your alcohol consumption, rather than avoiding it altogether.
+Or adding more veggies to your meals without changing the main dishes entirely.
 You’re much more likely to stick to healthier practices if they’re not radically different from how you live now.

 Leisure Time Fun